West Virginia state police superintendent resigns amid probe

 "Basically any way you cut it, that money was stolen," Justice said.

-The governor said instead of the State Police conducting an immediate investigation into the incident, “we didn't do that.”
-The governor did not specify whether the trooper was disciplined and said the incident will be part of Chambers' investigation.
+The governor said State Police should have immediately begun an investigation, but "we didn't do that."
+The governor did not specify whether the trooper was disciplined.

-Justice did not provide details of the I-81 incident, including when it occurred.
-The governor said he has seen video of the incident and it is “very, very concerning.”
-An investigation is ongoing, “and Jack Chambers has to get into this as well,” Justice said.

-News outlets, citing information from State Police, reported a Maryland man was walking along the highway Feb.
-12, got involved in a struggle with troopers, became unresponsive and later was pronounced dead at a hospital.

 Chambers served a combined 26 years with the Capitol police and State Police.
 The Capitol police, also known as the Division of Protective Services, was established in 1999 to provide security at the state Capitol Complex in Charleston and other state facilities.